 These offers are saved to your card account online or in the American Express app, and are worth keeping an eye on in case they hit the mark for any retailers you happen to be shopping with.

-Transferring Membership Rewards Points to another cardholder
+Transferring Membership Rewards points to another cardholder

-The American Express Referral Program (guide)
+The American Express referral program

 Further reading: more related Membership Rewards guides and tips

-- The American Express Explorer Guide →
+- The American Express Business Platinum Charge guide →

 - Earning or using your Membership Rewards points with Amex Travel →

-Conclusion: Is American Express Membership Rewards for you?
+Summing up: is American Express Membership Rewards for you?

-Stowing your points away in Membership Rewards gives redemption flexibility, allowing you to transfer to programs at a later date once you have a firm plan for your points, and not before.
+Stowing your points away in Membership Rewards gives redemption flexibility, allowing you to transfer to programs at a later date once you have a firm plan for your points and not before.

 Personally, the Platinum Edge has a permanent place in my wallet for fuel and supermarket purchases, retain that ongoing flexibility for future redemptions.
 The Platinum Charge and Reserve cards are good for higher spenders and those looking for a number of ongoing benefits with their cards, and the Explorer is a great offering for simple, solid points earn.

-All up, Membership Rewards is a great credit card rewards program, and deserves serious consideration.
+All up, Membership Rewards is a great credit card rewards program and deserves serious consideration.